cossacklabs/acra-poison-records-demo/README.md

 # What is this?

 Acra Poison Records Demo illustrates how to use intrusion detection functionality of [Acra data protection suite](https://github.com/cossacklabs/acra).
-For intrusion detection Acra uses poison records, also known as honey tokens.
-This demo shows how to setup, configure and use intrusion detection of Acra.
+For intrusion detection, Acra uses poison records, also known as honey tokens.
+This demo shows how to setup, configure, and use intrusion detection in Acra.

 # How poison records work?

 Poison records are records specifically designed to sit quietly in the database and not be queried by legitimate users under normal circumstances.
-They looks like any other encrypted records, and it's impossible to distinguish them from "normal data".
-Technically speaking, poison records is data (binary or strings, int, or whatever suits your database design), placed in particular tables / columns / cells.
+They look like any other encrypted records, and it's impossible to distinguish them from "normal data".
+Technically speaking, poison records are data (binary or strings, int, or whatever suits your database design), placed in particular tables / columns / cells.

 However, poison records will only be included in the outputs of suspicious requests from malicious applications that read more data than they should, i.e. using `SELECT *` requests.
 The sole purpose of these requests is that when an unauthorised leakage occurs, poison records will be present in database response and detected by AcraServer.
-AcraServer will inform user (system administrator) of untypical behaviour, and can block suspricious request.
+AcraServer will inform user (system administrator) of untypical behaviour and can block suspicious requests.

 Read blog posts: